BryanDonovan/hashids.node.js/README.md

 ## What is it?

-hashids (Hash ID's) creates short, unique, decryptable hashes from unsigned integers.
+hashids (Hash IDs) creates short, unique, decryptable hashes from unsigned integers.

 It was designed for websites to use in URL shortening, tracking stuff, or making pages private (or at least unguessable).